bxparks/AceButton/README.md

 The default is 5000 milliseconds.

-The primary purpose of the HeartBeat event is to allow the user-provided event handler --- `IEventHandler` will probably be easiest to use for this purpose --- to generate custom event types which are not provided by `AceButton` itself by default.
+The primary purpose of the HeartBeat event is to allow the user-provided event handler (`IEventHandler` will likely be easiest for this purpose) to generate custom event types which are not provided by `AceButton` itself by default.
 When the button does not undergo any change in state explicitly initiated by the user (e.g. Released for a long time), the `AceButton` object will not trigger any events normally.
 By activating the `kFeatureHeartBeat`, the event handler can generate custom events such as "Pressed for 5 minutes", or "Released for 5 Minutes".
 See [examples/HeartBeat](examples/HeartBeat) for an example of an `IEventHandler` that implements this.

 The `kEventHeartBeat` is triggered only by the progression of time, and is not affected by any internal state of the `AceButton`, such as the debouncing state,